 - The role your categories play for your customers.

-Before you consider doing anything around floor planning (in fact before your start with category management software), you need to decide the roles for each of your categories.
+Before you consider doing anything around floor planning (in fact before your start with category management software), you need to decide the roles for each category.

 The reason for that is simple.
 Aligning internally with the role of a category is useful to understand how your customers behave towards different product groupings in your store.